 After Alexander died in 323 B.C. various wars broke out among his generals for control of his empire, which was eventually split it into four parts.
 These wars and their outcome were predicted by Daniel (see Daniel 11:3 - 4; 8:3 - 8, 20 - 22).

-The Jews today commemorate, at Hanukkah, the result of wars that gave them at least temporarily effective national independence against the Seleucid.
-This war was is also mentioned in Daniel 8:9 - 14 and 11:31, and is covered in the books of the Maccabees commonly found in Catholic Bibles.
+The Jews today commemorate, at Hanukkah, the result of wars that gave them at least temporarily effective national independence against the Seleucids.
+This war is also mentioned in Daniel 8:9 - 14 and 11:31, and is covered in the books of the Maccabees commonly found in Catholic Bibles.

 The Seleucid Greek ruler, Antiochus IV Epiphanes, persecuted the Jews very harshly for their religion, including ordering the burning of all the copies of the Old Testament.
 He also prohibited circumcision and outlawed the animal sacrifices.
 He even offered pigs up at the Temple of Jehovah, and had it made the Temple of Zeus instead!

 Rather astonishingly, and one has to see this as an outcome that God desired, the Jews successfully revolted against the Seleucid during the period 167 -164 B.C.
 Although it's a dubious story historically, Jews traditionally say that when the temple was rededicated in 164 B.C. that only one vial of undefiled holy oil could be found.
 According to tradition it miraculously lasted eight days.
-Please see our article on Hanukkah for more information.
-The Jews had effective independence until Pompey, the Roman politician and general, invaded the Holy Land in 63 B.C.
+The Jews had a degree of independence until Roman general Pompey invaded the Holy Land in 63 B.C.

-There are other wars and events, of course, that occurred during this period that aren't mentioned in the Bible.
-Near or just after the close of the Old Testament a major war broke out between the Greek city states, with Athens on one side, and Sparta on the other, called the Peloponnesian War.
+There are other wars and events that occurred during this period that aren't mentioned in the Bible.
+A major war broke out, after the close of the Old Testament, between the Greek city-states.
+Athens was on one side of the conflict and Sparta on the other.
+It is known as the Peloponnesian War.
 It lasted from 431 to 404 B.C. with the Athenian empire ultimately being defeated.

 The Roman Republic's great external expansion also occurred during this time (including its conquest of Carthage during the three Punic wars), and its conversion over to an empire under the first Roman Emperor Augustus (reigned 31 B.C. to 14 A.D.).
 This prepared the empire for the birth of Christ and the start of the New Testament period.